MicrosoftDocs/MIMDocs/MIMDocs/pam/principles-of-operation.md

 Privileged Access Management keeps administrative access separate from day-to-day user accounts using a separate forest.

 > [!NOTE]
-> The PAM approach provided by MIM is intended to be used in a custom architecture for isolated environments where Internet access is not available, where this configuration is required by regulation, or in high impact isolated environments like offline research laboratories and disconnected operational technology or supervisory control and data acquisition environments.
-If your Active Directory is part of an Internet-connected environment, see [securing privileged access](/security/compass/overview) for more information on where to start.
+> The PAM approach provided by MIM PAM is not recommended for new deployments in Internet-connected environments.
+MIM PAM is intended to be used in a custom architecture for isolated AD environments where Internet access is not available, where this configuration is required by regulation, or in high impact isolated environments like offline research laboratories and disconnected operational technology or supervisory control and data acquisition environments.
+MIM PAM is distinct from [Microsoft Entra Privileged Identity Management](https://azure.microsoft.com/documentation/articles/active-directory-privileged-identity-management-configure/) (PIM).
+Microsoft Entra PIM is a service that enables you to manage, control, and monitor access to resources in Microsoft Entra ID, Azure, and other Microsoft Online Services such as Microsoft 365 or Microsoft Intune.
+For guidance on on-premises Internet-connected environments and hybrid environments, see [securing privileged access](/security/compass/overview) for more information.

  This solution relies on parallel forests: